astronomer/terraform-provider-astro/docs/guides/import-script.md

 ---

 # Use Import Script to migrate existing resources
-In this guide, we will automate the migration of existing resources into Terraform using the [Terraform Import Script](https://github.com/astronomer/terraform-provider-astro/releases/tag/import/v0.1.3).
 The Astro Terraform Import Script is a tool designed to help you import existing Astro resources into your Terraform configuration.

+In this guide, we will automate the migration of an existing Deployment, API token and Team into Terraform using the Terraform Import Script.

 ### Supported Resources
 - Workspace
 - Deployment
 - Cluster
 - Hybrid Cluster Workspace Authorization
 - API Token